 Blaise Pascal (1623- 1662) lived in the 17th century.
 His mother died when he was three years old, so he was raised by his father, who was a highly educated man.
 They lived in Paris, where he met famous scientists.
-He wrote his first scientific work about sound at the age of eleven.
+He wrote his first scientific work on sound at the age of eleven.
 When he was 18, he designed the first calculating machine.
-As respect to his talent the programming language was named after him PASCAL.
-Pascal was the first to clarify the cause of why mercury at Torricelli's attempt will rise to a maximum of 76 cm.
-He also examined the compressibility of liquids and spreading pressure in them.
-He also showed experiments in public - animation.
+As a tribute to his talent the programming language was named after him PASCAL.
+Pascal was the first to clarify the cause of why mercury at Torricelli's experiment rises to a maximum of 76 cm.
+He also examined the compressibility of liquids and the distribution of pressure in them.
+He also conducted public experiments.
 31-year-old Pascal was involved in a horse carriage accident, and this influenced his intellectual interests, causing him to become more religious.

-Archimedes (287 -212 BCE)
+Archimedes (287 - 212 BCE)